-The Shelf Manager software includes tools for analyzing the IPMB traffic going between the ShMM and other IPM controllers in the shelf as well as IPMI traffic between the ShMM and external management applications via Ethernet.
+The Shelf Manager software includes tools for analyzing the IPMI messaging traffic within a shelf.
+Categories of such traffic include IPMB messages going between the ShMM and other IPM controllers in the shelf as well as IPMI traffic between the ShMM and external management applications via Ethernet.
+The PICMG HPM.2 specification enables other traffic to be collected and analyzed as well, including IPMB-L traffic among a Carrier IPMC and the Module Management Controllers (MMCs) it represents, as well as IPMI messaging between an IPMC and its payload via the Payload Interface (which is called the System Interface in IPMI).
 These tools consist of the following two parts:

 - The IPMB trace collection daemon.
-This application runs on the ShMM and interfaces with the IPMB-specific extensions in Monterey Linux to collect IPMB trace data from IPMB-0.
-The collected data is either stored into a file in a local or NFS-mounted file system, or transferred directly to the GUI client on a separate platform. - The IPMI trace analyzer.
+This application runs on the ShMM and interfaces with the IPMB-specific extensions in the Monterey Linux / Pigeon Point Linux kernel on the ShMM to collect IPMB trace data from IPMB-0.
+This daemon is also able to collect trace data from HPM.2-compliant management controllers in the shelf, forwarded via RMCP+ connections between the daemon and those management controllers.
+Even though this trace data is not necessarily only from IPMB, the name "IPMB trace daemon" is still used.
+The collected data is either stored into a file in a local or NFS-mounted file system (available on all ShMM variants), or transferred directly to the GUI client on a separate platform (available on ShMM-500/1500 only). - The IPMI trace analyzer.
 This role is typically played by a GUI application that supports viewing and analyzing an IPMB trace collected by the daemon, either from a file or directly from a ShMM via a TCP/IP connection.
 Wireshark and its terminal-oriented variant tshark are two specific applications that can play this role.
 In addition, Wireshark and tshark can also collect and analyze IPMI packets that are transferred over an Internet Protocol (IP) based network via RMCP or RMCP+, both of which are layered above UDP.